xperthut/HYPPO-X/Pie_chart/README.md

 </html>
 ```

 ##### HTML template to color nodes.
-Change the value of the variable `index` in function `background.onload` to change the node color.
-You have to reload the page after changing the value of this variable.
+Change the value of the variable `index` in function `background.onload` to change the node color based on respectively phenotypic value and filter function.
+The effect of the change of this variable can be seen after reloading (Pressing back button in the browser or pressing refresh button) the html file.
 ```html
 <html>
 	<head>